ESG FAQ

 - Grid reinforcement and smart grid architectures contributing to electrification and decarbonization.

-- Services that bring benefits for circularity (prolonged asset lifetime and uptime, optimized maintenance operations, repair, and refurbish) and energy efficiency (to maintain operational performance of equipment and avoid a decrease of energy efficiency over time).
+- Services that bring benefits for circularity (prolonged asset lifetime and uptime, optimized maintenance operations, repair, and refurbishment) and energy efficiency (to maintain operational performance of equipment and avoid a decrease of energy efficiency over time).

 Revenues derived from activities with fossil sectors and others are excluded, including Oil & Gas, coal mining, and fossil-power generation, in line with prevailing corporate responsibility reporting and sustainable finance practices, even though Schneider Electric’s technologies deliver resources and carbon efficiency in such sectors as well.
 In line with Schneider Electric’s strategy to phase out SF6 from offers, SF6-containing switchgear for medium voltage applications are also excluded.
 In addition, neutral technologies such as signaling, racks and enclosures, access control, or emergency lighting are excluded.

 All revenues consolidated in financial accounts are taken into account.
 The calculation is based on revenues per line of business.
-The exclusion of fossil revenues is based on orders per customers’ end segment, with extrapolation to estimate the destination of transactional sales.
+The exclusion of fossil revenues is based on orders per customer’s end segment, with extrapolation to estimate the destination of transactional sales.

 This indicator is audited annually by an external third party.